AdobeDocs/analytics.en/help/admin/user-management2/c-user-management/permissions-changes.md

    <td colname="col2"> <p>The following enhancements to the current <span class="wintitle"> Admin Tools</span> interface are available: </p> <p>
      <ul id="ul_2A31E8DC17A94B7FABDBA9C87C3947EF">
       <li id="li_AE2ECCA01CC64D30B109BE74379EE474">Permission changes as described in <a href="../../../admin/user-management2/c-user-management/permissions-changes.md#concept_86581595B86B47D5B8F90282FC3E31EF" format="dita" scope="local"> Administrative Changes - Fall 2016</a>. </li>
-      <li id="li_33CB2B6A2E5F45BE97CC5E0983AF280E">Removed <a href="permissions_faq.md#section_FC9D2622ECCC4807B24A2A622C72874A" format="dita" scope="local"> defunct traffic reports</a> that were no longer in the menu. </li>
+      <li id="li_33CB2B6A2E5F45BE97CC5E0983AF280E">Removed defunct traffic reports that were no longer in the menu. </li>
       <!--<li id="li_B84683093A96404C9AD62280E32F2FA9"><xref href="permissions_faq.xml#concept_4DFA17268861440A80EB2AA1453B811B/section_8304ABBF38354D33A86F517C72AD813A" format="dita" scope="local">Segment are now validated</xref> when used in a report. </li>-->
-      <li id="li_57234CF27E1D405987DE89312CD62C52">SAINT classifications permissions: Access to SAINT classifications will be determined by access to the variable the classification is for. </li>
+      <li id="li_57234CF27E1D405987DE89312CD62C52">Classifications permissions: Access to classifications will be determined by access to the variable the classification is for. </li>
      </ul> </p> </td>
   </tr>
   <tr>